magento/devdocs/guides/v2.0/cloud/live/stage-prod-migrate-prereq.md

 4. Just once, set up your [SSH agent](#cloud-live-migrate-agent) for Staging and Production.

 For **continuous integration** after first time setup, you will:
-* Code and test in your Development (Integration) environment
+* Code and test in your Integration environment
 * SSH into Staging and use Git commands for pushing code, files, etc
 * Test in Staging
 * SSH into Production and use Git commands for pushing code, files, etc

-If you haven't done so already, upload any [Fastly VCL snippets]({{ page.baseurl }}cloud/access-acct/fastly.html#cloud-live-migrate-fastly-snip) in your Development (Integration) environment `master` Magento Admin panel.
+If you haven't done so already, upload any [Fastly VCL snippets]({{ page.baseurl }}cloud/access-acct/fastly.html#cloud-live-migrate-fastly-snip) in your Integration environment `master` Magento Admin panel.
 Fastly is available in Staging and Production.

 ## Migrate deployment hooks in your `.magento.app.yaml` file (optional) {#cloud-live-migrate-yaml}
 **Important:** If you have **not modified** the default deployment hooks, skip this step and continue with [Get your access URLs](#cloud-live-migrate-urls).
 Only migrate the hooks if you modified them.